entone/flask-aws-scaffolding/README.md

 you should now be able to point your browser to http://entropealabs.dev

 we will be creating another readme for using the included terraform configurations to deploy to a AWS VPC (Amazon Web Service | Virtual Private Cloud)

+For the Facebook Page management you will need to create a Website Facebook Application and provide the App ID and App secret in the fig.yml file.
+Change these lines.

+    environment:
+        SERVER_NAME: entropealabs.dev
+        FACEBOOK_APP_ID: YOURAPPID
+        FACEBOOK_APP_SECRET: YOURAPPSECRET